EwenG/badigeon/API.md

   - classpath: The classpath argument used when executing the command.
 Default a classpath containing the root folder and the lib directory.
   - jvm-opts: A vector of jvm arguments used when executing the command.
 Default to the empty vector.
   - args: A vector of arguments provided to the program.
 Default to the empty vector.

+## `badigeon.jlink/jlink`

+Arglists: `([out-path] [out-path {:keys [jlink-path module-path modules jlink-options]}])`

+Creates a custom JRE using the jlink command.
+To be run, this function requires a JDK >= version 9.
+  - out-path: The output folder of the custom JRE (this often is the same out-path than the one provided to the Badigeon "bundle" function).
+By default the JRE is output in the out-path/runtime directory.
+  - jlink-path: The folder where the custom JRE is output, relative to "out-path".
+Default to "runtime".
+  - module-path: The path where the java module are searched for.
+Default to "JAVA_HOME/jmods".
+  - modules: A vector of modules to be used when creating the custom JRE.
+Default to ["java.base"]
+  - jlink-options: The options used when executing the jlink command.
+Default to ["--strip-debug" "--no-man-pages" "--no-header-files" "--compress=2"]

 ## `badigeon.zip/zip`